 You probably just received an unexpected email from the journalist Michael Shellenberger, with a big new story by the two of us on Biden’s imminent decision on whether to legalize supervised drug consumption sites.
-Michael and I have been collaborating closely for some time now, both in our reporting and on his run for California Governor.

 I’m still trying to wrap my head around how the authoritarians who run our country can be so extremely libertarian in this one area.
 What game are they playing here?
 What’s their motivation?
 It certainly isn’t principled support for civil liberties.
 I don’t get it.